 Who is responsible for career pathing?

 Typically, career development and pathing is a combination of efforts from human resources (HR), L&D teams, people managers and direct reports.
 HR and L&D teams create the resources needed to map and advance along career paths, managers are responsible for setting goals and overseeing the progression of the employee and individuals must be responsible for their own growth with the resources provided to them.

 Effective employee career pathing provides both tangible and intangible advantages to an organization and its team members.
 These include:

-- Succession planning.
-Career pathing can help an organization prepare for the future by having the right employee already lined up to fill an open role.
-Career planning with your team will allow you to close skill gaps, identify potential leaders early on and leverage strategic skill development for efficient internal promotion.
+- Succession planning: Career pathing for employees can help an organization prepare for the future by having the right team member already lined up to fill an open role.
+This allows you to close skill gaps, identify potential leaders early on and leverage strategic skills development to support internal career mobility.

 How to create a career path model